jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 Only one evaluator is needed for this example.
 The evaluator just needs to know the value of the `sc:isActive` flag—the UI actions can show or hide themselves based on that.
 Evaluators live in Spring config.
-This project already has “actions-article-share-context.xml” so I added the evaluator to that file:
+This project already has “actions-tutorial-share-slingshot-application-context.xml” so I added the evaluator to that file:

     <bean id="someco.evaluator.doclib.action.isActive" parent="evaluator.doclib.action.value">
         <property name="accessor" value="node.properties.sc:isActive" />